TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Markdownlint: [`lazy-numbering-for-ordered-lists`](https://github.com/TheOdinProject/curriculum/blob/main/markdownlint/docs/TOP010.md)

 Markdown is smart enough to let the resulting HTML render your numbered lists correctly.
-For longer lists that may change, especially long nested lists, use "lazy" numbering.
+Since the order may change when editing, use "lazy" numbering.
+This saves having to manually amend prefixes when editing such lists.
 The following Markdown:

 ```markdown
 1. Foo